arothetechie/Data_Cleaning/README.md

 # Data_Cleaning
-## Task 1: Data cleaning and preprocessing using mymoviedb dataset
+##Data cleaning and preprocessing using mymoviedb dataset

 ##Objective:
 The objective of this task was to clean and preprocess a raw dataset by identifying and handling common data quality issues such as missing values, duplicate records, inconsistent column names, and incorrect data types.